vmcggh18/bits_tracker/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
+This project was depoyed to Github and Heroku.
+A repository was set up in Github and the following commands used to push it from the ide (cloud9) to github, git remote add origin https://github.com/vmcggh18/bits_tracker.git and git push -u origin master

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?